balchja/op_note_multi_label_classification/README.md

 ## Installation
+To install the necessary dependencies

+1. Ensure that you have Conda installed on your system

-To install the necessary dependencies, run the following command:
+2. Navigate into the project directory and run the following command:

+`conda env create -f environment.yml`

+This will create a conda environment called `op_note`.

+3. Activate the environment by entering `conda activate op_note`.

 ## Usage
 To run the classification model, use the following command: